MarkStringer/MarkStringer.github.io/_posts/EarlyAlpha.md

 Question #2 was “How reasonable is the list of requirements?”
 You can answer that question with “gut feel” at the beginning of a project, but the only really way of answering it is by trying to develop some of them.
 Which requirements should you start looking at?
 If you can’t get anyone to answer that question, that’s an answer in itself.
 When you start looking at the requirements can you get any answers to questions about the requirements?
 No?
 Again that’s an answer.
 If you try to make these requirements into working software, how is that received?
 Are there users who are begging to use what you’ve developed?
 Are you forbidden from showing what you’ve done to anyone (true story)?
 The best way to improve your requirements is to start to try to turn those requirements into working software.
 You will learn a lot by trying to do this.
 You might not like what you learn.

-# Bricks without straw
+# The Switch

+Think of project management as a big switch.
+When the project is turned to "Not Done" there'd be a temptation to imagine that the project isn't generating any value.
+But that's not true, in a way, it would be better if it were.

+People like big ideas.
+The people who fund projects like big ideas.
+People who fund projects like positivity.
+There might be other reasons.
+Let's say that "app Q" has been a very big success for another company.
+Then a project that describes itself as similar to "app Q" might get a lot of support and interest.
+Let's say "app R" uses "technology k", or a "technology format F" that other high profile successes have used recently, then anyone proposing "app R" using "technology format F" could get funding, support, and goodwill.

+Having a "delivery capability" as an organisation is about having the strength to push the switch to done.

-# What does the 'two-stream' model mean for personal projects?
-## (like writing a book!)
+# What does the 'two-stream' model mean for personal projects? (like writing a book!)

 >> When the going gets tough the tough get going - Billy Ocean
 >> When the going gets weird the weird turn pro - Hunter S Thompson